 Through Coleen’s leadership, the firm’s FDA regulatory practice has grown into a full-service group that is frequently recognized in legal and industry publications for its significant regulatory experience and in-depth industry knowledge.
 USNews rates the FDA practice as among the nation’s very best.
 Chambers USA recognizes Sidley as a leading firm for FDA regulatory work, noting in its 2012 edition that, “This highly regarded firm is applauded for its all-encompassing approach to the various industry sectors within the healthcare and FDA space.”
 In 2011, Chambers USA said of the group: “Sidley Austin has developed a successfully integrated healthcare and FDA practice, widely viewed as the premier service provider for some of the leading medical device and pharmaceutical companies.
 Clients particularly praise its expertise in regulatory compliance . . . .”

 Coleen has been an adjunct professor at Northwestern University Law School and taught food and drug law in spring 2014.

-Coleen has been quoted in a wide variety of trade and lay media, including the Associated Press, ABC News, Business Week, Bloomberg, Legal Times and Reuters.
+Coleen has been quoted in a wide variety of trade and lay media, including the Associated Press, ABC News, Business Week, Bloomberg, Legal Times, Reuters and The Wall Street Journal.
 Her work has been published in legal and policy journals and has been cited in FTC v.
 Avrom Boris Lasarow, File No. 132-3210 (February 23, 2015) (dissenting statement), and by the Second Circuit in the 2012 Caronia decision involving First Amendment limitations on FDCA misbranding prosecutions.
 United States v.
 Caronia, 703 F.3d 149 (2d.
 Cir.
 2012).

 Coleen is the author of FDA Advertising and Promotion Manual (with Wayne Pines) and numerous other publications that include:

 - “Why The FDA’s Ban on Off-Label Promotion Violates the First Amendment,” FDA in the 21st Century: The Challenges of Regulating Drugs and New Technologies (forthcoming, Columbia University Press) (with Martin Redish)

 - Chapter 36 – USA, The International Comparative Legal Guide to: Pharmaceutical Advertising 2013, Global Legal Group Ltd., London (with Maura Martin Norden)